miguelJalube/virtSecretary/README.md

 ### License

-This project is licensed under the MIT License.
+This project is free for non-comercial use.
 See `LICENSE` for details.

 ---